vtexdocs/known-issues/docs/en/known-issues/Payments/when-settleid-is-sent-as-null-and-code-as-refundmanually-our-gateway-performs-a-double-refund.md

 ---
-title: "When settleId is sent as null and code as 'refund-manually' our gateway performs a double refund."
+title: 'When settleId is sent as null and code as ''refund-manually'' our gateway performs a double refund.'
 id: 2PdRRjHDODY2Tk0VItO4Fo
 status: PUBLISHED
 createdAt: 2022-07-11T17:37:43.961Z